Security cloud with lock

 On 21–25 October 2024 we were on the ground across Georgia and Texas to explore emerging cybersecurity challenges and strengthen binational collaboration.
 In Atlanta, we engaged with local partners at Tech Square, MARTA, and Microsoft, diving into securing critical infrastructure and transit networks.
 In Houston and Dallas, we explored cybersecurity innovation across energy, healthcare, and finance through visits to Shell, Texas Medical Center, BP, and local government agencies.
 Read more about this mission.

-On 28 April – 1 May 2025 we were at the RSAC Conference in San Francisco to engage with global leaders on the latest trends and innovations in cybersecurity.
+On 5-10 May 2024 we were at the RSAC Conference in San Francisco to engage with global leaders on the latest trends and innovations in cybersecurity.
 Together, we explored emerging threats, cutting-edge solutions, and opportunities to strengthen international collaboration.
-Read more about last year’s participation.
+Read the highlights here.

 On 11–15 March 2024 we were at the HIMSS Global Health Conference in Orlando, engaging with healthcare innovators at the intersection of digital health and cybersecurity.
 Together, we spotlighted Dutch cybersecurity excellence at the Cybersecurity Command Center, where companies such as Attic Security, ON2IT, EclecticIQ, and Zivver presented solutions to safeguard digital health innovations.
 More information here.